 Day 5: Merzouga – Marrakech | 3-4 hrs

 Wake up early and enjoy a camel ride at sunrise to explore the area further.
-After the camel ride (1.5 hours), we will head back to Merzouga on our camels.
+After the camel ride (1 hour), we will head back to Merzouga on our camels.
 When we reach Merzouga, you will have breakfast and the opportunity to have a shower.
 Then we begin our journey through the stony desert and over the Atlas mountains, with plenty of stops for photos, exploring and lunch as we return to Marrakech.
-The usual arrival time in Marrakech is between 5 and 6 pm.
+The usual arrival time in Marrakech is between 5 and 6 pm (approx. 9 hrs drive).

 Vibrant Marrakech is a fascinating city, home to numerous mosques, palaces and gardens.
 The medina is a densely packed, walled medieval city dating to the Berber Empire, with mazelike alleys where thriving souks (marketplaces) sell traditional textiles, pottery and jewellery.
 A symbol of the city, and visible for miles, is the Moorish minaret of the 12th-century Koutoubia Mosque.

 - Accommodation: no overnights included (you can book an optional extra night in Marrakech)